 To better understand your prospects and the lead nurturing process, you should turn to buyer personas.

-These profiles are a representative of ideal customers, allowing marketers to determine whether leads are likely to convert based on their demographics, pain points, and more.
+These profiles are a representation of ideal customers, allowing marketers to determine whether leads are likely to convert based on their demographics, pain points, and more.

 Create buyer personas and collect lists of quality leads who will most likely buy your products or services by gathering information like: